BertSki90/blog-preview-card-project/README-template.md

 - [Web3Schools](https://www.w3schools.com/cssref/css3_pr_box-shadow.php) - Great guidance for using the box-shadow property.
 - [Web3Schools](https://www.w3schools.com/cssref/css3_pr_text-justify.php) - How to justify text.
 - [FreeCodeCamp](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) - Provide clear breakpoionts for different sizes of screens.
+- [YouTube, DesignCourse](https://www.youtube.com/watch?time_continue=300&v=dg488RrpNTc&embeds_referring_euri=https%3A%2F%2Fforum.freecodecamp.org%2F&source_ve_path=MzY4NDIsMzY4NDIsMzY4NDIsMjg2NjY) - The video had great insights on how to make the text responsive using the clamp as the value for font-size.
+The premise is like so, "font-size: clamp(min size, growth in vw, max size);".

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**